The Discovery Intake Process to explore new partnerships with Vitalyst for the 2024 – 2025 fiscal year is now open!

 Business on Board

 This program provides workshops to teach professionals and community members what they need to know before joining a nonprofit board.
-It also provides a refresher to current board members and other organization leaders.
+It also refreshes current board members and other organization leaders.
 Expert speakers teach attendees about nonprofit board services such as fundraising, legal, and fiduciary roles.
-Visit the website and training calendar for additional information.
+Visit the flyer for additional information.

 Finance & Loan Navigator